Pixofield/keyshapejs/README.md

     KeyshapeJS.globalPause();               // global pause
     KeyshapeJS.timelines()[0].time(1000);   // set the current time to 1000 millisecs

+## Using the npm package

+The [npm package](https://www.npmjs.com/package/keyshapejs) makes it possible to import the KeyshapeJS library.
+It's useful when animating SVG inlined into HTML.
+It can't be used if the SVG is loaded using the `<object>` tag.

+    import * as KeyshapeJS from 'keyshapejs';
+    var timeline = KeyshapeJS.animate(...);

 ## Times and values

 Animations must have at least two times, the start time and the end time.
 Times cannot be negative and